Sprouts Farmers Market to open in San Luis Obispo

 January 8, 2019

-Sprouts Farmers Market announced Tuesday it will open a store in the Madonna Plaza shopping center.
+Sprouts Farmers Market announced Tuesday it will open a store in the SLO Promenade shopping center.
 The location will be one of nine new The health foods supermarket chain stores that are scheduled to open across the United States in the second quarter of this year.
 [Cal Coast Times]

 Sprouts will take over a building formerly occupied by Forever 21 and Gottschalks.
 The building, vacant for years, has been under renovation.